envoyproxy/data-plane-api/docs/root/start/start.rst

 Getting Started
 ===============

-This section gets you started with a very simple configuration, and provides some example configurations.
+This section gets you started with a very simple configuration and provides some example configurations.

 Envoy does not currently provide separate pre-built binaries, but does provide Docker images.
 This is the fastest way to get started using Envoy.
 Should you wish to use Envoy outside of a